End-to-End Large Portfolio Optimization for Variance Minimization with Neural Networks through Covariance Cleaning: Training and Evaluation

 Univariate benchmarks serve as low-information baselines.
 The Equal-Risk Budget (ERB) assigns each asset a weight proportional to the reciprocal of its estimated variance, thereby equalising the contribution of each asset to total ex-ante volatility \cite{leote2012demystifying}.
 The Market-Capitalization Weighted (MCW) portfolio coincides with the market proxy used in empirical asset-pricing work and therefore absorbs only the cross-sectional information embedded in free-float market values \cite{hsu2004cap}.

 Multivariate benchmarks differ only in the way the $n\times n$ correlation matrix $\widehat{\boldsymbol{C}}=\boldsymbol{C}_\bullet$ is obtained.
 After the correlation matrix is estimated, we always project on the univariate volatilities $\widehat{\boldsymbol{\Sigma}} = \boldsymbol{D}_\textrm{MLE} \boldsymbol{C}_\bullet \boldsymbol{D}_\textrm{MLE}$ and we apply the QP optimization.
 Filtering the correlation rather than the covariance is a necessary step to put RIEs in their best performance setup.
 The simplest method is the sample MLE uses the unfiltered sample correlation matrix computed over the look-back window.
 The Power Mapping (PM), introduced by Guhr and Kälber \cite{guhr2003new}, suppresses estimation noise by raising every off-diagonal element of the de-meaned correlation matrix to a power $\gamma>1$ and re-normalising.
-For the LS, we use the standard implementation of Sklearn \cite{kramer2016scikit} where the parameter is set up according to the original work of Ledoit and Wolf \cite{ledoit2004well}.
-For QIS, we used a Python implementation released in the GitHub repository \cite{pald22covShrinkage} that we adapted to improve the computational performance.
-Finally, AO is calibrated using the universe of stocks as defined in Sec.~\ref{subsec:dataselec} within 1990-2000.
-Then the eigenvalues are kept constant for the whole validation period, 2000-2024, independently of the stock in the basket.